- CBTF Store

 The positions of Athlete's Representative, Coaches' Representative and Judges' Representative on the CBTF Technical Committee and Board of Directors are scheduled for election this year.

-The deadline for nominations to be received by the Nomination Committee for these three positions is June 30, 2013 (refer to the attached Nomination Forms for mail, fax and email addresses).
-Voting will be held online using the CBTF website, between July 4, 2013 and August 16, 2013.
-Results will be announced at the 2013 CBTF Annual General Meeting.
+The deadline for nominations to be received by the Nomination Committee for these three positions is August 10, 2015 (refer to the attached Nomination Forms for mail, fax and email addresses).
+Voting will be held online using the CBTF website, between August 17, 2015 and September 9, 2015.
+Results will be announced at the 2015 CBTF Annual General Meeting during the Fall Conference, September 11-14, 2015, in Calgary, Alberta.

-All three positions will be elected for a 2-year term: September 2013 through the 2015 AGM.
+All three positions will be elected for a 2-year term: 2015 AGM through the 2017 AGM.

 To make a nomination, both the nominator and the nominee must be CBTF members in good standing.